historical fantasy

 Book Review: Invictus by Ryan Graudin

 Invictus by Ryan Graudin Little, Brown, September 2017 Genre: YA, Historical Fiction, Historical Fantasy (Time Travel) Farway Gaius McCarthy was born outside of time.
-The son of a time traveler from 2354 AD and a gladiator living in ancient Rome, Far's very existence defies the laws of nature.
-All he's ever wanted was to explore history… Continue reading Book Review: Invictus by Ryan Graudin
+The son of a time traveler from 2354 AD and a gladiator living in ancient Rome, Far’s… Continue reading

 Book Review: Passenger by Alexandra Bracken